|Pilot 2nd Lt John J. Durkin, O-7489321 (survived) Westfield, NJ

 Force Landed November 16, 1943

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
 Delivered to the U. S. Army Air Force (USAAF) as P-38H-5-LO Lightning serial number 42-66826.
 Disassembled and shipped overseas and reassembled.

 On November 16, 1943 took off from Dobodura Airfield No. 12 piloted by 2nd Lt John J. Durkin on a mission against Wewak.
 Inbound to the target, Durkin aborted the mission due to low fuel and returned to base.
-Returning, he was jumped by a pair of Japanese "Zeros" (Ki-43 Oscars) and took evasive action and lost them both in the clouds.
+While returning alone he Returning, he was jumped by a pair of Japanese "Zeros" (Ki-43 Oscars) and took evasive action and lost them both in the clouds.
 Afterwards, his electric compass stopped working and he became lost and proceeded southward until he reached an unfamiliar coastline.
 With very little fuel remaining, one engine cut out, forcing him to force landed in what he thought was kunai grass but turned out to be a swamp.
 Durkin survived the landing unhurt.
 When he failed to return, Durkin was declared Missing In Action (MIA) by his squadron.

 Fate of the Pilot